InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageGrid/ProcessA2DSliceOfA3DImage/Documentation.rst

-Process A 2D Slice Of A 3D Image
+Process a 2D Slice of a 3D Image
 ================================

 .. index::